Not all of these problems are easy to correct. Read about Marshmallow the chicken here

 I reapply the tape daily so that the inward tension on the legs is always very mild.
 Each day the legs are positioned closer to the midline.
 If X represents the bird’s body and o represents the bird’s legs, first the legs will look like o——-X——-o Then gradually over a few days; I move them more toward the midline: o—–X—–o Then to: o—X—o Then, finally, to oXo.
 The entire procedure should take 7-30 days in immature birds.
 It can take much longer in birds that are no longer actively growing.
 During that period attempts should be made to massage the feet and allow the bird to perch so that its toes and feet do not become atrophied, contracted or distorted.
 As soon as possible I get them on large-diameter perches because feet and toes are also usually abnormally shaped due to the spraddle.
 One has to be sure circulation, temperature, color and consistency of the feet always remain normal – if not, the bands are too tight or one is putting too much inward torque on the legs too quickly.
 It has always amazed me how quickly the bones of the leg and pelvis remodel and correct the problem.
 If splay-leg is advanced, angulation at the “ankle” (tarsus) accompanies bowing of the upper legs.
 This ankle angulation is harder to correct but does not incapacitate the bird.
 The younger a bird is when you begin, the more likely the ankle problem will self-corrects when the upper legs and hips are straightened.

 As I mentioned, the older the bird, the harder spraddle–leg is to correct.
 This is because bones of older nestlings and adults are more calcified and rigid and cell structure less adaptable to change.
 Correcting the problem in grown or nearly grown birds sometimes requires that a veterinarian cut and wire abnormally shaped bones in a procedure somewhat similar to the “ triple pelvic osteotomy ” performed on humans and dogs.
-In these birds, the legs will probably never return to a completely normal anatomy and function.
+In these birds, the legs will probably never return to their completely normal anatomy or function.
+It is likely to require human assistance for the rest of its life.

 Mature parrots with marked uncorrected spraddle-leg do quite well when given additional perches and climbing ladders.
 They will need their toenails trimmed more frequently and they will often develop skin ulcers at pressure points on their body.
 None are life threatening.
 They need a soft substrate cage bottom.
 As for wild bird species, I question the humaneness or kindness of keeping walking and perching birds that can not adequately walk or perch the way God intended them to.
 It can be done, but I try to talk my clients out of doing so.